Becoming one of Hollywood’s most famous cars wasn’t easy.

 DeLorean began building its factory and test track in Dunmurry, a suburb of Belfast, in October 1978.
 It planned to launch DMC-12 production in 1979, but numerous delays marred the project.

 American Express gold

 An immense amount of hype surrounded the DMC-12 before its launch.
 American Express advertised a variant of the car whose exterior was plated in 24-carat gold in its 1980 Christmas catalogue.
-Prices started at $85,000 ($271,400 in 2021 terms), and interested buyers needed to send the company a $10,000 deposit.
+Prices started at $85,000 ($271,400/£195,700 in 2021), and interested buyers needed to send the company a $10,000 deposit.
 At least seven did, according to a Time magazine report published in October 1980.

 Late, and not quite right

 DeLorean recruited about 340 dealers in the United States during the late 1970s.
 They finally began receiving the DMC-12 in 1981, but they quickly realised that the first cars off the production line suffered from a wide variety of quality issues.
 DeLorean established a network of Quality Assurance Centres across America to fix most of the major problems before the cars reached customers.

 Motorists in the market for a DMC-12 in 1981 had to pay $26,175, a figure that represents about $75,800/£54,700 in 2021 terms; it wildly exceeded the $12,000 target price set by DeLorean.
 Power came from a 2.8-liter V6 that developed 130bhp and 166lb ft of torque.
 Mounted behind the passenger compartment, it drove the rear wheels via either a standard five-speed manual transmission or an optional three-speed automatic.

 Period reports pegged the DMC-12’s 0-60mph time at 8.5sec and its top speed at 130mph, figures that weren’t great for a pricey sports car even in the early 1980s.